ordina-jworks/ordina-jworks.github.io/_posts/2019-10-24-Kickstarter-Trajectory-2019-Summer-Edition.md

 # Final day

-On the day after the final course day, all the Kickstarters gave a short presentation about themselves in front of the others and the management.
+On the day after the final course day, all the kickstarters gave a short presentation about themselves in front of the others and the management.
 This way, everyone present got to know the others, with both their professional interests and achievements, as well as a little on the personal side.
 Afterwards, there was a moment for networking and socializing with everyone, and an official graduation.
 The next day, the dev cases started, which we’ll explain below!